bio-ontology-research-group/genepheno/README.md

 HP_MP_equivalentClasses.txt

-This file contains which Human Phenotype ontology (HP) class corresponds to which Mammalian Phenotype ontology (MP) class.
+This file contains which Human Phenotype Ontology (HP) class corresponds to which Mammalian Phenotype Ontology (MP) class.
-This information is used to propagate the extracts to their quivalent classes.
+This information is used to propagate the extracts to their equivalent classes.

 mod.phenomenet.HP.SuperClasses.txt and mod.phenomenet.MP.SuperClasses.txt